Tides of Annihilation

 Tides of Annihilation is an upcoming fantasy action-adventure game developed and published by the Chinese studio Eclipse Glow Games.
-The player assumes the role of Gwendolyn, the lone survivor of an otherworldy invasion that fractured London.
-Set in modern London and mythical Avalon, the story follows her quest to find the Holy Grail in a bid to save her sister, restore the world, and exact vengeance on the demi-gods of Avalon.
+The player assumes the role of Gwendolyn, the lone survivor of an otherworldly invasion that fractured London.
+Set in the modern city of London and the mythical realm of Avalon, the story follows her quest to find the Holy Grail in a bid to save her sister, restore the world, and exact vengeance on the demi-gods of Avalon.
 The game is inspired by Arthurian legend.

-Tides of Annihilation is scheduled to be released for PlayStation 5, Windows, and Xbox Series X/S. The release date has not been announced yet.
+Tides of Annihilation is scheduled to be released for PlayStation 5, Windows, and Xbox Series X/S. Its release date has not been announced yet.

 Gameplay

 Tides of Annihilation is an action-adventure game.
-It is played in single-player mode.
+It is played in single-player mode from a third-person perspective.

-The player controls Gwendolyn, the lone survivor of an otherworldy invasion that fractured London.
-The Dual Frontline Battle System is a key feature that enables Gwendolyn to summon and command spectral forms of the Knights of the Round Table, which allows her to utilise each knight's different attacks in combat.
-The knights can be controlled alongside Gwendolyn and enhance her abilities.
-One of the knights is Sir Lamorak, who wields a spear.
-Two sets of knights (i.e., four knights in total) can be set up at a time.
-The knights can be switched freely in the midst of battle.
-Their configuration and abilities are customisable.
+The player controls Gwendolyn, the lone survivor of an otherworldly invasion that fractured London.
+She has the ability to summon and command the Knights of the Round Table.
+One such knight is Lamorak, who wields a spear.
+Two sets, each comprising two knights, can be set up at a time.
+Each set consists of a main knight and a sub knight.
+Each knight's configuration and abilities are customisable.
+It is possible to quickly switch between the sets.

-The game incorporates light role-playing elements, including levels and skill trees.
-The character customisation includes battle-related elements, such as knight configuration, weapon changes, equipment and accessory configuration, and more.
-It also includes outwardly visible elements, such as clothing, hair colour, and makeup.
+In addition, Gwendolyn can perform light attacks, heavy attacks, jumps, dodges, deflects, and executions.

+Folded realms, which are otherworldly spaces, will be encountered along the quest.
+A trailer showed an example of a knights combat mechanic in which Gwendolyn and Lamorak could be controlled simultaneously to fight Tyronoe outside and inside a mirror space folded realm, respectively, with Gwendolyn unable to access the realm until its barrier is shattered.

+The game features a relatively linear story.
+It is structured by levels that serve to advance the story and contain spaces for exploration.
+The knights possess skills that support the exploration.
+For example, Bors can shoot arrows that attach ziplines for traversing distances and bolts that cleave through ropes suspending objects, while Palamedes can break through walls and move heavy objects.